GianlucaIavicoli/tailwind-battle-solutions/README.md

 # Tailwind Battle Solutions

-This repository contains my daily solutions to the [Tailwind Battle](https://www.tailwindbattle.com/) challenges.
+This repository contains my daily solutions to the [Tailwind Battle](https://www.tailwindbattle.com/) challenges.<br />
 If you find these solutions helpful or inspiring, please consider leaving a ⭐ on this repository!

 **About Tailwind Battle:**